israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 ## Compatibility

-PS2BBL is capable of properly operating on almost all ps2 systems around. even on PSX DESR!
+PS2BBL is capable of properly operating on almost all ps2 systems around. even on PSX DESR, and soon even on `COH-H` Models!

-the following systems have not been tested, and therefore, compatibility with them cannot be guaranteed:

-- Namco arcade systems `COH-H` models
-- Chinese PS2 (`SCPH-xxx09`)

 ## Proper sistem initialization